-FOMO, the “Fear of Missing Out”, occurs when customers are worried about an item selling out.
-Showing how many other people have bought an item recently, or how many are left, encourages them to take action sooner rather than later.
-The easiest way to introduce scarcity into your Shopify store is with a FOMO app.
+Showing how many other people have bought an item recently or how many are left, by installing a Social Proof or FOMO app encourages customers to take action sooner rather than later.

 Every obstacle a potential customer encounters creates Friction.
 When this Friction becomes more significant than their motivation to buy, a customer will give up on the purchase.
 Because convenience is such an important part of eCommerce, reducing Friction is one of the fastest ways to increase your Shopify conversion rate.

 Whilst user experience is a complex issue, there is one thing that almost every UX designer insists on: keeping things simple.
 Making sure your store is as focused and transparent as possible will improve usability and, as a result, increase your conversion rate.

 It’s not always obvious what kind of design, structure or content is easiest for your customers to use.
 For example, a famous study by the UX research body Marketing Experiments produced a startling 681% increase in conversions by converting a two-column website into a single-column design.
 That was at a time when many design experts were advocating two-column designs.

 Despite the difficulty in predicting how customers will interact with your store, keeping your form fields to a minimum, avoiding unnecessary content and highlighting important elements with visual cues is a good place to start.
 An easy way to increase the number of completed transactions your store receives is to reduce the amount of information required at the checkout.
 You can do that by adjusting the settings for your store.

 Build Trust At Every Opportunity